dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ---
 layout: post
-title: "Run a Loopback App on Google App Engine"
+title: "Run a LoopBack App on Google App Engine"
-description: "In this article, we are going to learn how to host and run a Loopback application on Google App Engine.
+description: "In this article, we are going to learn how to host and run a LoopBack application on Google App Engine.
 We will also set up Firestore as the database of our application."
 date: 2017-12-13 08:30
-category: Technical Guide, Backend, Loopback
+category: Technical Guide, Backend, LoopBack
 author:
   name: "Chidume Nnamdi"
   url: "twitter.com/ngArchangel"